tgirke/GEN242-2021/content/en/about/introduction.md

 ## Code of conduct and DEI standards

-This class is committed to create an environment in which everyone can learn and thrive in ways inclusive of their diverse backgrounds and identities.
-All teaching material and course activities are expected to be a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal
+This instructors, organizers and participants of this class are committed to create an environment in which everyone can learn and thrive in ways inclusive of their diverse backgrounds and identities.
+All course activities, including virtual or face-to-face interactions, are expected to be a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal